Rayhatron/matthewgraybosch.com/_pages/stories/stories-ofcatsandcardigans.md

 "Charles gave us medicine.
 He said it would ease our minds and help me be the wife and mother I should be.
 He told me it would help our children be the sons they should be.
 He said it was a patch on our flawed human natures."

-Morgan recoiled. *Malkuth, I need medical and psychiatric personnel to my location.
-Whatever Josephson did to the students at St. Hermelin's, he also did to his wife and kids.* "Ma'am, where is your husband.
+Morgan recoiled. «Malkuth, I need medical and psychiatric personnel to my location.
+Whatever Josephson did to the students at St. Hermelin's, he also did to his wife and kids.» "Ma'am, where is your husband.
 It is imperative that I find him."

 "He told me somebody from the Phoenix Society might come, Morgan Stormrider.
 He told me I am to tell you nothing.
 He gave me something to use if you do not leave us in peace."
 Ms. Josephson finally moved a muscle other than those necessary for speaking, rising from the sofa as she produced a sawed-off shotgun from between the cushions.

 Morgan wrenched the weapon from her grip.
-He reversed the weapon so that its muzzle pointed at her and her children, and withdrew. *Malkuth, where the* fuck *are the medics?
-Mrs. Stepford here just pulled a sawed-off.*
+He reversed the weapon so that its muzzle pointed at her and her children, and withdrew. «Malkuth, where the *fuck* are the medics?
+Mrs. Stepford here just pulled a sawed-off.»

-*My request for an ambulance was overridden.
+«My request for an ambulance was overridden.
 An emergency team from Ohrmazd Medical Group is en route.
-They're trained to deal with people affected by the Patch.*
+They're trained to deal with people affected by the Patch.»

-*The Patch, as in the nanotech used just before Nationfall?* Cold radiated from Morgan spine, leaching into the rest of his body.
+«The Patch, as in the nanotech used just before Nationfall?» Cold radiated from Morgan spine, leaching into the rest of his body.

-*Yes.* Malkuth paused, and his tone became more formal. *Adversary, lethal force is no longer authorized for this mission, by Executive Council order.
-You must capture Charles Josephson by any means necessary, regardless of risk to yourself or bystanders.*
+«Yes.» Malkuth paused, and his tone became more formal. «Adversary, lethal force is no longer authorized for this mission, by Executive Council order.
+You must capture Charles Josephson by any means necessary, regardless of risk to yourself or bystanders.»

-*Change to mission parameters acknowledged.* Morgan took a breath, unloaded the shotgun, and threw the weapon aside before putting his glove back on.
+«Change to mission parameters acknowledged.» Morgan took a breath, unloaded the shotgun, and threw the weapon aside before putting his glove back on.
 He continued his search, clearing each room before finding a lockeddoor.
 Light leaked out from under the door, and the staccato of fingers on a keyboard came from within.

 Morgan smiled as he examined the door.
 It opened outward, and the hinges were sufficiently old-fashioned that he could pull the pins and remove the door.

 So absorbed was Dr. Josephson in his work that Morgan removed the door to his study and placed himself behind the teacher without being challenged.
 He was short and pudgy, but stood ramrod straight at his workstation.
 Morgan crept closer, drew a knife, and considered making the capture immediately.

-*Can you take a small step to the left, and get a better view over the suspect's shoulder?*
+«Can you take a small step to the left, and get a better view over the suspect's shoulder?»

-Morgan blinked, surprised at Malkuth's request. *If I bust him now, we can just take his computer.*
+Morgan blinked, surprised at Malkuth's request. «If I bust him now, we can just take his computer.»

-*He might have countermeasures in place.
+«He might have countermeasures in place.
 While he's logged in and viewing the data himself, we can gather evidence.
 However, I need you to tell me what he's doing.
-The compression algorithms we use for Witness Protocol preserve facial detail and voices, but are suboptimal for looking at text on a screen over somebody's shoulder.*
+The compression algorithms we use for Witness Protocol preserve facial detail and voices, but are suboptimal for looking at text on a screen over somebody's shoulder.»

-*You should have somebody fix that.
+«You should have somebody fix that.
 He's got a secure relay chat open in the top left of his screen.
-All of the handles look like St. Hermelin's email accounts.*
+All of the handles look like St. Hermelin's email accounts.»

-*He's chatting with the faculty?*
+«He's chatting with the faculty?»

-*The bastards are all in on it.
+«The bastards are all in on it.
 One of them is complaining that it has to be re-applied every day.
 That should prove a comfort to the kids' parents.
 Another is griping about how unresponsive her husband is when he's patched.
-Does she mean what I think she means?*
+Does she mean what I think she means?»

-*Remember the mission, Adversary.
-What else does he have on his screen?*
+«Remember the mission, Adversary.
+What else does he have on his screen?»

-*Bottom left looks like documentation for an old nanoassembler's programming language.
+«Bottom left looks like documentation for an old nanoassembler's programming language.
 The right-hand side of the screen is a text editor with a code file, but it looks like there's more commentary than code.
 A lot of them are signed Aaron Josephson.
 Malkuth, I think he's working on improvements to the original Patch.
-He already modified it for topical application, and--wait.
-He just added a little note: "TODO: research aerosolization".*
+He already modified it for topical application, and&mdash;wait.
+He just added a little note: "TODO: research aerosolization".»

-Several minutes passed before Malkuth's next response. *Make the arrest.*
+Several minutes passed before Malkuth's next response. «Make the arrest.»

 Morgan caught Dr. Josephson in a half nelson while using his other hand to press the knife's point against the teacher's throat.
 "Dr. Charles Josephson, I presume."